 a) The test will be of two hours duration.

 b) All questions will carry equal marks.

-c) The test will be objective type questions with multiple choices of answer.
+c) The test will be objective-type questions with multiple choices of answers.

 d) The medium of the test will be both Hindi and English.